Landslides Data Pathfinder

 Daymet is a collection of gridded estimates of daily weather parameters.
 It is modeled on daily meteorological observations.
 Weather parameters in Daymet include daily minimum and maximum temperature, precipitation, vapor pressure, radiation, snow water equivalent, and day length at 1 km resolution over North America, Puerto Rico, and Hawaii.

-Daymet data can be retrieved in a variety of ways, including Earthdata Search, an API and tools developed by NASA's Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC) or through NASA's Land Processes Distributed Active Archive Center (LP DAAC) Application for Extracting and Exploring Analysis Ready Samples (AppEEARS).
+Daymet data can be retrieved in a variety of ways, including Earthdata Search, an Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC) API, tools developed by ORNL DAAC, or through NASA's Land Processes DAAC (LP DAAC) Application for Extracting and Exploring Analysis Ready Samples (AppEEARS).

 Rainfall decreases the soil's shear strength by accumulating in the subsurface as soil moisture.
 Soil moisture is, therefore, important to understand if oversaturated conditions exist, when a rainfall event occurs.
 If so, this could contribute to excess runoff and landslide potential.